-In Syncee wizard's "Pricing" Step you can add two types of pricing rules: GENERAL PRICING and CATEGORY PRICING RULES.
-In this article we will discuss the later.
+In Syncee wizard's "Pricing" step you can add two types of pricing rules: GENERAL PRICING and CATEGORY PRICING RULES.
+In this article we will discuss the latter.

 First and most importantly, you can only apply category pricing rules if you have correctly mapped the collection field of your data feed to the appropriate Shopify field in Syncee's Field Mapping step.
 This pricing doesn't apply to the other products in the collection you already have in your store, only to the products in the import task.